TheRohitSharma/TheRohitSharma/README.md

 ### I'm a frontend developer working with React and React Native.

-- 🌱 I’m currently learning to get better at algorithms.
+- 🌱 I’m currently learning to not suck.
 - 📫 How to reach me: rohitsharma@hey.com
 - 😄 Pronouns: he/him